SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

 We will be building this microservice using AsyncAPI Generator tool from the AsyncAPI document hosted by the PubSub+ Event Portal.

 Positive
-: A file with required changes is made available in the folder by name __reference.yml__ for your reference.
+: A file with required changes is made available in the folder by name __asyncapi-reference.yml__ for your reference.

 ###Generate code using AsyncAPI Code Generator